Belgium holds two terrorism suspects after Paris attacks

 Abdeslam had rented a Belgian-registered car found in Paris and suspected of having been used by the attackers, one of whom was Abdeslam's brother Ibrahim.

 He was pulled over with two other people in another car, a Volkswagen Golf, in northern France, near the Belgian border, just after 9 a.m.
-(0800 GMT) on Saturday morning, but then released.
+(0300 ET) on Saturday morning, but then released.
 The car was later found in Molenbeek on Saturday afternoon.

-French President Francois Hollande said on Monday that Friday's attacks were planned in Syria and organised in Belgium.
+French President Francois Hollande said on Monday that Friday's attacks were planned in Syria and organized in Belgium.

 (Additional reporting by Robert-Jan Bartunek; Editing by Giles Elgood)